Skip to main content

 From that point until the middle of the fourteenth century, the Gothic in England refused to follow a single uniform path, but diversified in a series of highly original regional styles culminating in the incredible burst of imaginative creativity known as the Decorated style.

-• to frame the royal image in a number of projects mainly focused on London;
+• to frame the royal image in a number of projects mainly focused on London

-The course will also consider all aspects of building design from layout to furnishings, as well as the importance of artistic exchange between England and its continental neighbours in the shaping of its architectural identity.
+We will also consider all aspects of building design from layout to furnishings, as well as the importance of artistic exchange between England and its continental neighbours in the shaping of its architectural identity.
 What is so particularly English about Gothic that, as late as the nineteenth century, it was still considered the national style, par excellence

 This option is seminar-based and you will be expected to have read key texts for each class and to give presentations.